aws-samples/amazon-dynamodb-labs/content/hands-on-labs/rdbms-migration/migration-chapter00.en.md

   - Load IMDb dataset: The template will create IMDb database on MySQL and load IMDb public dataset files into database.
 You can learn more about IMDb dataset inside [Explore Soure Model](http://localhost:1313/hands-on-labs/rdbms-migration/migration-chapter03.html)

 CloudFormation Template2 Resources:
   - DMS VPC:  Migration VPC on in the N. Virginia region.
-This VPC will host DMS replication host.
+This VPC will host DMS replication instance.
   - Replication Instance: DMS Replication instance that will facilitate database migration from source MySQL server on EC2 to Amazon DynamoDB

 ![Final Deployment Architecture](/images/migration-environment.png)